 Persistent trophoblastic disease and choriocarcinoma are both rare conditions.
 They belong to a group of conditions known as gestational trophoblastic disease (GTD).

 PTD can occur after treatment to remove a molar pregnancy but some molar tissue is left in the womb and it grows to form a new tumour.
 In a molar pregnancy the fertilisation of the egg by the sperm goes wrong and creates abnormal cells or clusters of water filled sacs inside the womb.

 Choriocarcinomas are extremely rare and develop from cells of the placenta.
 They happen after 1 in 50,000 pregnancies.
-There are about 20 cases per year in the UK.
 They can occur some time after any type of pregnancy (including miscarriages or terminations).
-Choriocarcinoma is more likely after a molar pregnancy.
+Choriocarcinoma is more likely to happen after a molar pregnancy.

 What a risk factor is